-Lighting can be an immensely tricky business - 'light bulb' jokes exist for a reason, you know.
-Well, to help make things a little easier, we've included a full list of glossary terms below.
-If you're looking for a particular definition that we've missed or if you have any additional questions at all, please feel free to contact us.
+Lighting can be an immensely tricky business, so to help make things a little easier, we've put together a glossary of all the lighting terms you might encounter while browsing our site.
+If you're looking for a particular definition that we've missed or if you have any additional questions at all, please feel free to contact us with your query.

 Many spot and flood lamps are manufactured using a thin film of reflective aluminium deposited on the inside of the glass.
 Unlike dichroic reflectors, this reflects both light and heat forwards out of the lamp.

 The air temperature in the vicinity of a light fitting.
 Extreme temperatures can affect the performance of a light bulb, so many have heat sinks built into them - particularly LED bulbs - to help dissipate heat.

 Also known as 'amps.'
 Refers to the amount of electric current flowing through a circuit, and is used to calculate the wattage of a lamp.

 A type of light bulb cap, also known as a small bayonet cap (abbreviated to SBC).
 It is a 'push-and twist' type of cap commonly used on candle bulbs and others that require a smaller fitting.
 The number 15 refers to the diameter of the cap in mm.

 A type of light bulb cap, also known as a bayonet cap (abbreviated to BC).
 It is a 'push-and twist' type of cap and is the most common type of fitting in the UK.
 The number 22 refers to the diameter of the cap in mm.

 Part of a fluorescent lamp fitting which regulates the current flow through a fluorescent lamp.